-Our contracts with agencies of the government are subject to periodic funding by the respective contracting agency.
-Funding for a contract may be provided in full at inception of the contract or ratably throughout the contract as the services are provided.
-In evaluating the probability of funding for purposes of assessing collectability of the contract price, we consider our previous experiences with our customers, communications with our customers regarding funding status, and our knowledge of available funding for the contract or program.
-If funding is not assessed as probable, we defer revenue recognition until realization is deemed probable.
+The Company's contracts with agencies of the U.S. federal government are subject to periodic funding by the respective contracting agency.
+Funding for a contract may be provided in full at inception of the contract, ratably throughout the contract as the services are provided, or subject to funds made available incrementally by legislators.
+In evaluating the probability of funding for purposes of assessing collectability of the contract price, the Company considers its previous experiences with its customers, communications with its customers regarding funding status, and the Company's knowledge of available funding for the contract or program.
+If funding is not assessed as probable, revenue recognition is deferred until realization is deemed probable.

 Payments received in advance of services performed are recorded and reported as deferred revenue.
-Services we perform prior to invoicing customers are recorded as unbilled accounts receivable and are presented on our balance sheets in the aggregate with accounts receivable.
+Services performed prior to invoicing customers are recorded as unbilled accounts receivable and are presented on the Company's balance sheets in the aggregate with accounts receivable.